Dr Brandi Cole

 Brandi is a mother of two children and has a special interest in exercise for health during pregnancy and the post partum period for both recreational and elite athletes.
 She is passionate about managing conditions related to the female athlete, the young athlete and acute and chronic football injuries.

 Brandi currently assists in shoulder surgery on a weekly basis and combined with her PhD in the management of rotator cuff dysfunction, she has a wealth of knowledge in the management of shoulder pain, however she is equally skilled in treating pain and dysfunction in all joints of the body.
+She also has specific expertise in the management of pelvic and buttock pain including SIJ dysfunction.

 Sport and Exercise Medicine